This Security Statement was last reviewed on: 7th August 2020. Any future changes will be reflected on this page.

-SharpCloud (https://my.sharpcloud.com) uses the Microsoft Azure platform to host the application, database and file storage.
+SharpCloud (https://my.sharpcloud.com, http://eu.sharpcloud.com and http://uk.sharpcloud.com) uses the Microsoft Azure platform to host the application, database and file storage.
 The Azure Platform as a Service (PaaS) is designed from the ground up to be secure, stable and scalable.
 It is created and managed by Microsoft and we have no direct physical access to the data-centres.
-Our data is hosted in North US region, but Azure is available in many regions around the globe.
+Our data can be hosted in North US region, the Netherlands and the UK, but Azure is available in many regions around the globe.

 Here is the link to the document on Microsoft Azure security straight from MS website: http://azure.microsoft.com/en-us/support/trust-center/security/.

 All the data transmitted to our application is stored on multiple disks to ensure against any hardware failure.
 Continuous backups provide a mechanism to restore data to any point in time over the past 30 days.
 Files uploaded within the application are stored on servers that use precautions for bottle necks, points of failure and unauthorised access.
 Data is encrypted at rest (AES 256).

 SharpCloud uses SSL (AES 256) for all the user interaction with the application, so the information in transit between your computer and our servers is encrypted and sent using HTTPS.